-1) CUSIP is a registered trademark of The American Bankers Association.
-CUSIP data herein is provided by CUSIP Global Services, managed by Standard & Poor's Financial Services LLC on behalf of The American Bankers Association.
-This data is not intended to create a database and does not serve in any way as a substitute for CUSIP Services.
-None of the City, the Financial Advisor or the Underwriters is responsible for the selection or correctness of the CUSIP numbers set forth herein.
+(1) CUSIP is a registered trademark of the American Bankers Association.
+CUSIP data herein is provided by CUSIP Global Services, managed by Standard & Poor's Financial Services LLC on behalf of the American Bankers Association.
+This data is included solely for the convenience of the registered owners of the Obligations, is not intended to create a database and does not serve in any way as a substitute for the CUSIP services.
+None of the City, the Financial Advisor, nor the Underwriters are responsible for the selection or correctness of the CUSIP numbers set forth herein.